LCC-CIT/CS295N-Example-BookReviews/README.md

 # CS295N Book Review Example
-This is the example code for CS295N
+This is the example code for CS295N, Web Development 1: ASP.NET

-## Lab 1 branch
+## Branches

-Named 1-EmptySite
+- 1-EmptySite

-## Lab 2 branch
+  Just an empty ASP.NET Core site created from the Visual Studio project template.
+The home view has been customized.
-Named 2-SkeletalSite
+- 2-